iced-rs/iced/README.md

 [the release list]: https://github.com/hecrj/iced/releases

 ## Overview

-Iced is heavily inspired by [Elm] and [The Elm Architecture].

-Basically, Iced expects you to split user interfaces into four different concepts:
+Iced is heavily inspired by [Elm] and [The Elm Architecture] and it expects you to split user interfaces into four different concepts:

   * __State__ — the state of your application
   * __Messages__ — user interactions or meaningful events that you care